Responding to COVID-19

 The Illinois Call4Calm Text Line is not a crisis hotline, but is a source of support for anyone experiencing stress and in need of a listening ear.
 We are here to serve you.

-Our services are now primarily provided through tele-health.
+Our services are expanding to both in-person and through tele-health.
 Check out the information below for our essential services.

 We have staff available 24 hours a day, 7 days a week.
 If you need additional support, please call (217) 362-6262 (dial 1 for a crisis worker).

-Assessments, treatment plans, counseling and case management) are provided by phone, Zoom video platform, and/or social distanced community sessions at this time.
+Assessments, treatment plans, counseling and case management are provided by in-person, phone, Zoom video platform, and/or social distanced community sessions at this time.

 Substance Use Treatment

 Individual and Group services are provided both in-person and through tele-health.

 Heritage is now taking admissions.
 Please call 217-362-6262 (Monday through Friday from 8am to 5pm).

 Offering access to support services 7:00 a.m. to 5:00 p.m. daily.